titastransport/GustiLogistics/README.md

 My vision for this application is that it will:
 * Handle all matters related to supply chain management, such as reorders calculations, and customer, product, and supplier analyses will take place within the app.
-* Generlizes to offering more servies, such as company communications and project management.
+* Generlize to offering more servies, such as company communications and project management.
-* Becomes useful for other small "brick and mortar" businesses to use.
+* Become useful for other small "brick and mortar" businesses to use.